pesterhazy/untree/README.md

-# vtree
+# untree

 Print trees in the terminal

-Like Unix's standard tree(1), vtree prints a directory tree.
+Like Unix's standard tree(1), untree prints a directory tree.
 Unlike tree, however, it reads the list of files and directories to show from stdin.

 ## Instllation

 ```
-npm install -g vtree
+npm install -g untree
 ```

 ## Examples

 ```
-$ git ls-files | vtree
+$ git ls-files | untree
 .editorconfig
 .gitignore
 bin
-└── vtree
+└── untree
 dev
 └── cljs
     └── user.cljs